Clindamycin

 • Pelvic infections (endometritis, nongonococcal tubo-ovarian abscess, pelvic cellulitis, and post-surgical vaginal cuff infections)

-• Intra-abdominal infections such as peritonitis and intra-abdominal abscess caused by anaerobes (note: IDSA guideline no longer recommends clindamycin due to increased B. fragilis resistance rate)
+• Intra-abdominal infections such as peritonitis and intra-abdominal abscesses caused by anaerobes (note: IDSA guideline no longer recommends clindamycin due to increased B. fragilis resistance rate)

 • Streptococcus pneumoniae (empyema, pneumonitis, and lung abscess)